What's Inside?

 The first American Express office in Asia opened in the Philippines in 1916 at 36 Escolta in Manila, offering shipping services and custom brokerage.
 What began as basic logistics grew into something far more strategic.
 A century later, American Express outsources sophisticated financial services, customer support, and back-office operations in the Philippines that help power its global network.

 The timeline matters.
-These US companies didn’t discover the Philippines during the latest outsourcing trend.
+These U.S. companies didn’t discover the Philippines during the latest outsourcing trend.
 They built partnerships when others were still debating whether offshore operations could handle anything more complex than call center scripts.
-That early-mover advantage compounded into competitive infrastructure that pure cost arbitrage simply cannot replicate.
+That early-mover advantage compounded into a competitive infrastructure that pure cost arbitrage simply cannot replicate.

 The Strategic Reality: Why 2025 Philippine Outsourcing Isn’t What You Think